-Prior to holding an Outdoor Seated Live Event or Performance with attendance of more than 250 members of the public to the venue, Outdoor Seated Live Event Operators must submit their event plan to the Los Angeles County Department of Public Health (LACDPH), using the Proposed Event Form to explain how the private event will be operated in compliance with all required modifications.
-This form should be submitted at least 14 days prior to the proposed event.
-LACDPH will acknowledge receipt of this application within 5 business days.
+Prior to holding an Outdoor Seated Live Event or Performance with attendance of more than 250 members of the public to the venue, Outdoor Seated Live Event Operators must submit their event plans at least 14 days prior to the event to the County Department of Public Health by email at EHmail@ph.lacounty.gov

-In addition to the conditions imposed on live events by the State Public Health Officer, these types of businesses must also be in compliance with the conditions provided in this County Protocol for Outdoor Seated Live Events and Performances.
+In addition to the conditions imposed on live events by the State Public Health Officer, these types of businesses must also be in compliance with the conditions laid out in this County Protocol for Live Outdoor Events.
 For the purposes of this guidance, a permissible outdoor venue for live audience performance shall require:

 - A permanent and fixed facility, focused around a stage round, field, court, or other central area designed primarily for viewing entertainment or athletics by an audience OR a defined and demarcated outdoor area.
 Seat assignments must be marked clearly with at least 6 feet of distance between household groups and seats can be reserved. - The facility shall either be open to the sky with no roof or have at least 50% of the total perimeter open, meaning there are no walls, doors, windows, dividers, or other physical barriers that restrict air flow, whether open or closed.
-There must be sufficient natural ventilation and air circulation to dilute and disperse concentrations of aerosols effectively without the support of mechanical systems. - The facility shall be designed in a way that provides the operator the ability to control fully the flow, ingress, and egress of all visitors, and to separate performers, artists, and workers from the general audience. - There must be permanent or added barriers or other demarcation to create at least 12 feet between space occupied by audience members and the focal point (stage, field, or round).
+There must be sufficient natural ventilation and air circulation to dilute and disperse concentrations of aerosols effectively without the support of mechanical systems. - The facility shall be designed in a way that provides the operator the ability to control fully the flow, ingress, and egress of all visitors, and to separate performers, artists, and workers from the general audience. - There must be permanent or added barriers to create at least 12 feet between space occupied by audience members and the focal point (stage, field, or round).

-Food and drink concession at outdoor venues may be delivered to guests in their seats, delivered to designated guest pick-up areas, or sold directly to patrons at outdoor concession stands.
-Patrons must be reminded that eating/drinking is only permitted while patrons are seated in their reserved seats in the venue and at a 6-foot distance from those who are not members of their household or customer group, or at designated outdoor dining areas that follow the Los Angeles County Department of Public Health (DPH) Protocols for Restaurants.
+Food and drink concession at outdoor venues must be delivered to guests in their seats or delivered to designated guest pick-up areas.
+Patrons must be reminded that eating/drinking is only permitted while patrons are seated in their reserved seats in the venue and at a 6-foot distance from those who are not members of their household, or at designated outdoor dining areas that follow the Los Angeles County Department of Public Health (DPH) Protocols for Restaurants.
 Eating or drinking anywhere else while in the establishment or on the grounds of the establishment is prohibited, except when dining at a full-service restaurant in compliance with the Protocols for Restaurants.
 Concessions stands located indoors or in the concourse area may not be open for sales.
 Televisions or screens located outdoors may be operated.